 It is suggested that for all financial processes within each function that a review, updating and documentation of all procedures be done in order to be in compliance with recent accounting and auditing requirements related to internal control.
-Currently, a complete inventory of all non-capitalized fixed assets equipment is in process since the new building is complete.
+Currently, a complete inventory of all non-capitalized fixed assets equipment has been completed and is on file at the Board office; however, it has not been subjected to audit procedures.